Kyrd0x/furdz/README.md

 School project, deadline 1st of April.

-Harmfull payload **working** on up-to-date Windows 10 & 11\
+All the payloads **working** on up-to-date Windows (10 & 11) and other AVs\
-Scoring 2 on VirusTotal for now, aiming for 0
+Scoring 2 on VirusTotal, 0 seems not possible without a legit signature.

-*Both are false positives, even scoring on simple hello world ...*

 ## TODO
  - simple bash installer